 The point here is this.
 Speller could have easily dismissed my guy as a poor shooter who simply lacked the skills to make the cut.
 Instead, he hung in there and coached him to some success.
 His patient approach walked that line between holding the shooter accountable, but steering him in the right direction.
 I learned a whole lot about being an instructor while watching Speller work with this shooter.
 As a side note, the more my guy worked the techniques he learned in the preceding days, the better his hits got.
 The D.R.A.W.
 School method works.

-One great thing about this class was that Speller’s assistant (who also happens to be his wife), took voluminous photos during the course.
+One great thing about this class was that Speller’s assistant took voluminous photos during the course.
 We have been promised copies of these once they cull through them and discard the less helpful ones.
 These are not provided as mere momentos (though they are that).
 Speller went through these photos nightly and used them to analyze each student’s technique and we received additional feedback the next day based on those photos.
-Speller actually used the camera in real time (using the screen on the camera) to show me that I was not properly executing an aggressive forward lean (I was too upright) while shooting.
+Speller actually used the camera in real time to show me that I was not executing a properly aggressive forward lean (I was too upright).